-URBAN AREA R-O-W for Street In feet Roadway On-street Parking
+URBAN AREA R-O-W for Street Roadway Width On-street Parking

 In feet In feet

 a.
-Arterial Major 150 65
+Arterial Major 150 65 No Parking

-Minor 100 53
+Minor 100 53 No Parking

 b.
 Collector including Commercial, Industrial or Multiple Family Areas.
-Major 80 41
+Major 80 41 One Side Only

-Minor 80 31
+Minor 80 31 One Side Only

-Minor 80 37
+Minor 80 37 Both Sides

 c.
 Local Residential including Cul-de-sacs and Single and Two-Family Areas.
 60 31 One Side Only